 I am an experienced public speaker, workshop leader and teacher.
 I have taught writing, literature, and English as a Second Language in the Boston area and in South America and worked in educational publishing for many years.
 I love connecting with young readers, and am happy to tailor my author talks and workshops to complement your curriculum.

-I offer free 20-minute school visits for an author Q&A session, though would prefer the students have some familiarity with one of my books.
-I am happy to visit your class by Skype or Zoom.
+I offer free 20-minute virtual school visits for an author Q&A session, though would prefer the students have some familiarity with one of my books.

 Fees for Virtual Visits are as follows:

 45-60-minute online visit: $100 (presentation followed by Q&A; can include an interactive component or longer Q&A session)